-These columns represent the number of Performance Shares that vest at target and maximum achievement of the performance metrics applicable to such awards.
+- (3) These columns represent the number of performance shares that vest at target and maximum achievement of the performance metrics applicable to such awards.
 There is no threshold number of shares that may vest.
-Dividends declared by the Company's Board and paid to holders of the Common Shares are reserved and payable to holders of Performance Shares, if at all, at such time as the Performance Shares vest.
-See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Long-Term Equity-Based Incentive" for a more detailed description of the Performance Share program.
-(3)

-- (4) All of the grants in this column vest ratably over four years on the anniversaries of the grant date.
-Dividends declared by the Company's Board and paid to holders of the Common Shares are payable to holders of Restricted Shares, including our Named Executive Officers and directors. - (5) The number of Restricted Shares and target number of Performance Shares awarded was computed by dividing, as of the grant date, the approved grant value by the closing market price of the Common Shares on the date of grant.
-See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Long-Term Equity-Based Incentive" for a more detailed description of the Company's equity grant practices. - (6) This column represents the aggregate grant date fair value of stock awards granted to our Named Executive Officers in 2011, determined under FASB ASC Topic 718, Compensation-Stock Compensation.
-The value of the Performance Shares is determined by a Monte Carlo simulation model that calculates a fair value per vesting tranche, which is applied to the target number of Performance Shares per tranche on the grant date.
-For information on the valuation assumptions with respect to awards made, refer to RenaissanceRe's Stock Incentive Compensation and Employee Benefit Plans at Note 16 in its financial statements for 2011, as included in its Annual Report on Form 10-K for 2011, as filed with the SEC.
+Dividends declared by the Company's Board and paid to holders of the common shares are reserved and payable to holders of performance shares, if at all, at such time as the performance shares vest.
+See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Long-Term Equity-Based Incentive" for a detailed description of the performance share program. - (4) Dividends declared by the Company's Board and paid to holders of the common shares are payable to holders of service-based vesting restricted shares, including our Named Executive Officers. - 5) With the exception of the grants made to Mr. O'Donnell on November 19, 2012, the number of restricted shares and target number of performance shares awarded was computed by dividing, as of the grant date, the approved grant value by the closing market price of the common shares on the date of grant.
+With respect to the grants made to Mr. O'Donnell on November 19, 2012, the number of restricted shares and target number of performance shares awarded were computed by dividing the approved grant value by \$78.40, respectively, the closing market price of the common shares on November 12, 2012.
+See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Long-Term Equity-Based Incentive" for a detailed description of the Company's equity grant practices. - (6) This column represents the aggregate grant date fair value of stock awards granted to our Named Executive Officers in 2012, determined under FASB ASC Topic 718, Compensation-Stock Compensation.
+The value of the performance shares is determined by a Monte Carlo simulation model that calculates a fair value per vesting tranche, which is applied to the target number of performance shares per tranche on the grant date.
+For information on the valuation assumptions with respect to awards made, refer to RenaissanceRe's Stock Incentive Compensation and Employee Benefit Plans at Note 17 in its financial statements for 2012, as included in its Annual Report on Form 10-K for 2012, as filed with the SEC.
 The amounts above reflect the grant date fair value for these awards, excluding the accounting effect of any estimate of future serviced-based forfeitures, and do not necessarily correspond to the actual value that might be recognized by the Named Executive Officers.